 The above percentage will be used to calculate the amount the student has earned in his or her Financial Aid package.
 Federal financial aid packages (such as Pell and loans) must be applied to the student's account prior to withdrawal before they can be included in the percentage earned.
 If the student withdrawal occurs after the 60 percent point, the student will have 100 percent of his or her federal financial aid package applied to his or her account.
+If the student received a Federal Direct Loan while at Williams, they must also complete Exit Loan Counseling when withdrawing from the University.
+The form is available at www.studentloans.gov.

 If, after a student withdraws, they decide to return to Williams, they must write a letter to the Financial Aid Committee explaining: 1) why they withdrew; 2) their plan of action to resolve the issues pertaining to their initial withdrawal; and 3) how their initial withdrawal will not disrupt their timely progress toward a Williams degree.
 Letters can be mailed to the Financial Aid Office.
-P. O. Box 3734, Walnut Ridge, AR 72476.
+Box 3734, Walnut Ridge, AR 72476.

 Tuition Refunds for Withdrawal from a Class.
 Withdrawal from a class during the first five weeks of a semester may result in a partial refund or reduction of tuition charges.
-The reduction or refund rate will be the same as stated above in the Withdrawal from College section.
+The reduction or refund rate will be the same as stated above in the Withdrawal from the University section.
 The official withdrawal procedure begins in the Registrar's Office.